-- The Audit Committee shall also have the authority without the consent of management or the Board, to the extent it deems necessary or appropriate, to retain special independent legal, accounting or other consultants to advise the Committee in connection with fulfilling its obligations hereunder.
+- The Committee shall also have the authority without the consent of management or the Board, to the extent it deems necessary or appropriate to carry out its duties, to retain outside counsel and accounting or other experts or advisors to advise the Committee in connection with fulfilling its obligations hereunder.

 - The Committee shall make provision to examine all dealings between the Company or Bank and members of the Committee and to examine or have examined all dealings between the Company or Bank and any company by whom a Committee member may be employed.

 - The Committee will monitor management's oversight of the controls required to ensure accurate financial reporting.

 - The Committee will monitor management’s, internal auditor's and independent auditor’s assessment of internal control functions.